Tom-Ainsworth/blackshaw-theatre/README.md

         1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
-        3. As a First Time Visitor, I want to view the site on multiple devices at different times, and want the experience to be the same on all devices
+        3. As a First Time Visitor, I want to view the site on multiple devices at different times, and want the experience to be the same on all devices.

     -   #### Returning Visitor Goals